 According to Paul Hiltz, Chief Executive Officer at Mercy Medical Center, “we have realized more than $4M in avoided costs because of the actions taken by our care givers to lower readmission rates.
 That is money that we can reinvest in our communities and our hospital to further improve care.”

-Mercy is leveraging the Jvion machine as a true AI asset.
+Mercy is leveraging the Jvion Machine as a true enterprise asset.
 They have plans to expand application of the solution to other areas of need including no-show appointments, avoidable admissions, optimization of patient discharge, and employee health.